Loch Errochty: Access and fishing

 The north shore of the loch has a narrow surfaced road which is not open to general traffic, there being a locked gate at Trinafour to prevent access.
 The south side of the loch has extensive woodlands in the area around the dam wall.
 A track goes through the woodland from Trinafour and then continues in open country along the south shore until it reaches the ruin of Ruighe nan Saorach.
 Recreational fishing is popular on the loch with some large specimens of Pike and Perch being present.
 There are no salmon in the loch as a fish ladder has not been provided to allow the passage of migrating fish past the dam.
 Permits to fish are required from the Auchleeks estate.

 Old buildings

 The southern shore of the loch has numerous remains of old buildings.
 This is believed to be the remnants of old sheep farms which were in the valley before it was flooded.
 The remains include old farmsteads, shielings and sheep pens, some with walls 30 cm (12 ins) high.
 Many more of the remains are now believed to be under water.

+Popular culture

+The dam and some interior tunnels were used for location filming in episode 705 of the television series "Outlander".